Fred's Vietnam Days

 I came back another day and stayed the whole day sun bathing, swimming and playing with the Vietnamese kids (one of whom took this photo).
 It was a great day.
 I didn't get caught either, so there were no repercussions for my day of playing "hookey".
 Years later, I learned at a Black Lion reunion that it wasn't uncommon for GIs based in Lai Khe to go to the pool, but very few infantry units apparently got to enjoy it.
 Most folks I've spoken to about the pool never even knew of its existance!
 I guess it became a moot point, as I'm told that the pool was ultimately destroyed during, or just after, the 1968 TET offensve.
 (My guess is that these two photos were taken sometime between October 1967 and January 1968.)

 This is the money we used in Vietnam.
 It was called MPC (Military Payment Certificate).
 I'm showing a nickel, a dime (covered in Quan Loi mud, no less), and a quarter.
 No, I don't know who the lady is depicted on the MPC.
 I've done a little research on her, and I've come to the conclusion she is not a real person, rather an engraver's created vignette, commisioned by the US government, because the image was pleasing to the young military troops.
 US greenbacks and coins were illegal in Vietnam, and I never saw them used there.
 I did use greenbacks once I left the country on R&R. The Vietnamese money was called piasters.
 We were to use piasters when dealing with the Vietnamese, and MPC in the military PX, EM Club, etc. The purpose of the MPC was to prevent (well, limit anyway) the black market so as not to undermine the local currency value.
 Since this edition of MPC was in use in Vietnam from 1965, we often used MPC with the Vietnamese too.
 We "grunts" all converted many an MPC into piasters for the local Vietnamese in the Lai Khe village, usually at a small profit for ourselves.
 This was in direct violation of the purpose of MPC in the first place.
 However, very shortly after I left, there was an unannounced "C-Day" (September 1968) where the 1965 MPC was all collected from the US military personnel and "Changed" to the new 1968 issue, i.e. reissued with a new series that looked differently.
 All the 1965 MPC that was held by ANYONE (US personnel who didn't convert on "C-Day", the Vietnamese and any others, anywhere) became worthless - immediately.
 I'll bet there were a lot of unhappy Vietnamese and black market participants that day.
+I'm told by folks who were there that they did change the MPC in Ocober 1968, however the US did make a special effort to help out Vietnamese civilians who got caught up in the MPC reissue.

-Me, all cleaned up at the Base Camp (Lai Khe), in the CO's "jeep".
+Me, all cleaned up at the base camp (Lai Khe), in the CO's "jeep".
 Since I was his driver, it really was effectively mine.
 Even though we called it a Jeep, this one was actually manufactured by Ford - true!
 There was a Jeep-made version as well, but I couldn't tell them apart.
 They looked the same to me.
 However, the Jeep-made version was reputed to be faster than the Ford.
 For some reason I cannot explain now, I never raced a Ford made jeep against a Jeep made one, so I can't confirm the story.
 The portable, rubber, air-filled "Quanset Hut" type structures behind me (amongst the rubber trees) were our equivalent of a M*A*S*H* hospital, although it was actually named as follows:

 This was the 1st Infantry Division commander Major General John Hancock Hay's house in Lai Khe.
 (Thanks to Rick Incrocci, Longhorn 77's chopper gunner for getting this correct.)
 It was an old French plantation house and was the only one that the Army had upgraded with glass windows and was fully air-conditioned.
 I never got any closer to it than when I took this picture.